-Nova Southeastern University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate's, baccalaureate, master's, educational specialist, doctorate, and professional degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Nova Southeastern University.
+Nova Southeastern University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate's, baccalaureate, master's, educational specialist, doctorate, and professional degrees.
+Nova Southeastern University also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Nova Southeastern University may be directed in writing to the Southern Association of Colleges and School Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).